innerArsenio/MICCAI-IUGC-2024/README.md

 # IUGC MICCAI challenge

-This is the official repository for the paper "insert_name"
+This is the official repository for the paper "A Multi-Task Approach with Weak Supervision for Improved Intrapartum Ultrasound Measurements"

 We trained the baseline model for the first 2 tasks